BaguetteBoiTuna/NTPU/2024-10-29-cib_midterm_report_dante.md

 ### Definition of Adaptive Music

 Adaptive music in video games is music that changes based on what's happening in the game.
-Unlike traditional soundtracks (Music in video games are called soundtracks), it adjusts to events or actions, creating a closer connection between the player and the game.
+Unlike traditional soundtracks, it adjusts to events or actions, creating a closer connection between the player and the game.

 ### Importance of Music in Video Games